ApryseSDK/webviewer-BIM-sample/README.md

 ### unmountBimViewer()

-Call `unmountBimViewer` to revert the WebViewer back and clear memory.
+Call `unmountBimViewer` to revert WebViewer back to its original state, and to clear any memory from the WebViewer BIM client.

 ```js
 import  Webviewer  from  '@pdftron/webviewer';